strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 npm install pm2@latest -g
 ```

 Now, you will need to configure a `ecosystem.config.js` file.
 This file will set `env` variables that connect Strapi to your database.
-It will also be used to restart your project whenever any changes are made to files within the Strapi file system itself (such as when an update arrived from Github).You can read more about this file [here](https://pm2.io/doc/en/runtime/guide/development-tools/).
+It will also be used to restart your project whenever any changes are made to files within the Strapi file system itself (such as when an update arrived from Github).
+You can read more about this file [here](https://pm2.io/doc/en/runtime/guide/development-tools/).

 - You will need to open your `nano` editor and then `copy/paste` the following: